-- All staff should be aware that children being absent from school or college, particularly repeatedly and/or for prolonged periods, and children missing education can act as a vital warning sign of a range of safeguarding possibilities.
-This might include abuse or neglect, such as sexual abuse or exploitation or student criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage.
-See also information in Appendix 2 of this policy or KCSIE Annex B (page 144). - The school has in place robust systems for recording and monitoring daily attendance and punctuality of pupils.
+- All staff should be aware that children being absent from school, particularly unexplainable, prolonged, repeat and/or persistent absences from education can act as a vital warning sign of a range of safeguarding possibilities.
+These might include: - neglect - > child sexual abuse or exploitation and child criminal exploitation particularly county lines - > mental health problems - > substance abuse - radicalisation - > FGM or forced marriage. - See also information in Appendix 3 of this policy or KCSIE Annex B (page 152). - Tetherdown has in place robust systems for recording and monitoring daily attendance and punctuality of pupils.
 This includes 'first day' calls, follow up calls, letters home and home visits. - The school recognises the importance of keeping in touch with parents and carers to promote and ensure the welfare, well-being and safety of pupils.
 The school will therefore hold more than one emergency number for each child to ensure that a parent/carer can be contacted urgently or for the DSL to check on the well-being of a pupil. - The school is aware of its duty to report any missing children to the local authority.
-Full details of these systems for monitoring and supporting children with poor attendance and how the school follows statutory advice in removing pupils from the school roll can be found in the Attendance Management Policy taken place and assured that they are not creating a problem.
-Staff must be mindful that their response could impact on another child coming forward in future.
+Full details of these systems for monitoring and supporting children with poor attendance and how the school follows statutory advice in removing pupils from the school roll can be found in the Attendance Management Policy.

-25. Child-on-Child Abuse
+26. Child-on-Child Abuse